5 Hours

 One major component of zero waste is separating out and recovering food waste, i.e. composting.
 Not only does composting reduce how much goes to landfill, but it also provides local jobs, a healthier environment, and reduces greenhouse gas emissions.
 In a zero waste community, restaurants, grocery stores, composting companies and gardeners can work together to reduce food waste, build-up healthy soil, grow food, and feed their communities.
 A bonus is that it makes recycling plastics, paper, and other materials cleaner and easier.

 1. The Global Alliance for Incinerator Alternatives (GAIA) is a leader in creating sustainable models for zero waste programs around the world.
 Start by going to GAIA’s Zero Waste World website.
-Feel free to explore all the case studies, but for this Waymark we will focus on the one from Canada/USA (CERO), highlighting a community in Boston, Massachusetts.
-Read through the photo story.
+Feel free to explore all their case studies and resources, but for this Action we will focus on one story highlighting a community in Boston, Massachusetts that created a network to cycle food waste, make compost, and improve the lives of their community.
+Read the story then check out the system map to see how their community stakeholders worked together.An example Zero Waste Community Compost System Map showing different businesses and organizations in the community like restaurants and grocery stores that collect scraps, green waste haulers and composting companies, and landscaping and farming organizations that use the compost.

-3. Create YOUR OWN diagram to map out how your community could imitate this case study.
+2. Create YOUR OWN diagram to map out how your community could implement something similar.
 You can use existing businesses and organizations in your community, or create imaginary ones to complete your map.
 You can draw it out on paper or create it on a computer.

 • Add 2-3 applicable zero waste facts from this fact sheet, or another credible source to make your system map more informative.